evanpurkhiser/recovery/README.md

 "recovery" website that is hosted via Cloudflare Workers, which will help me in the event that I lose access to all my digital devices.

+Hopefully I'll never have to access this website.
+But it's there for a disaster scenario.

 ### How does this work?

 - I store a markdown document inside my 1Password that contains various